Gianna Bryant: Tributes and funeral services

-On February 7, Bryant and her father were buried in a private funeral in Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach, California.
+On February 7, 2020, Bryant and her father were buried in a private funeral in Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach, California.
 A public memorial service was held on February 24 (2/24, marking both Kobe's and Gianna's jersey numbers) at Staples Center with Jimmy Kimmel hosting.
 Speakers at the service included Vanessa, Jordan, and Shaquille O'Neal, along with Phoenix Mercury guard Diana Taurasi and Geno Auriemma, Taurasi's coach at Connecticut, where Bryant had been aspiring to play.

 Legacy

 Basketball

 In the 2020 WNBA draft, Bryant, Altobelli, and Chester were made honorary draft picks.
 WNBA commissioner Cathy Engelbert said, "These athletes represented the future of the WNBA.
 Players who were following their passions, acquiring knowledge of the game, exhibiting skills that were way beyond their years.
 They represented the next generation of stars in our league, maybe what might have been called the 'Mambacita Generation'."
 The NBA said, "Gianna Bryant was going to carry on a basketball legacy".
 Russ Davis, the women's basketball coach at Vanguard University in Southern California.
 "It's hard to predict her future, but with the way she was improving and the way she understood the game, she was going to have a bright one."
-Bryant's school, Harbor Day School, retired her jersey, #2.
+Bryant's school, Harbor Day School, retired her jersey #2.

 Bryant was expected to play for the University of Connecticut's UConn Huskies women's basketball; the team saved a seat for her at the game following her death, where they placed flowers and a UConn jersey bearing her No. 2 on the bench.
-UConn also posted to twitter, "Mambacita is forever a Husky."
+UConn also posted to Twitter, "Mambacita is forever a Husky."

 In 2022, the WNBA introduced an award named the Kobe & Gigi Advocacy Award: it is given out yearly to "honor someone in the basketball space for their continued advocacy for girls and women's basketball around the country."

 On what would have been her 18th birthday in 2024, the Mamba & Mambacita Sports Foundation hosted a basketball camp called "Play Gigi's Way".

 Brand name

-In May 2022, on what would have been Bryant's 16th birthday, Nike released the "Mambacita Sweet 16" shoe.
+On May 1, 2022, on what would have been Bryant's 16th birthday, Nike released the "Mambacita Sweet 16" shoe.
 It was black and white, meant to "symbolize[s] Gigi Bryant's impact on basketball and her goal to build a better, more inclusive future for the game," Nike said.

 In May 2024, Nike released a new colorway of the Nike Kobe 8 "Mambacita" sneaker in honor of what would have been Gianna's 18th birthday.
 Profits will benefit the Mambacita Sports Foundation, dedicated to supporting underserved child athletes.
 Nike added butterflies meant to show the "transformational impact she had on highlighting women's sports".